-To recharge a car battery it must be done on the same as it was discharged.
 Before attempting to recharge the car battery always make sure that the battery is at room temperature (60 °F to 80°F).
 Also, when it is extremely cold remove the battery from the car and bring it indoors to allow the battery to become warm before begin the charging.

-How to recharge a car battery by slow charging
+How to charge a car battery

 Slow charging is done if the battery was discharged slowly over a long period of time such as standing loss while in storage, lights of the car were left on, the voltage regulator setting was too low, and small short slowly draining the battery.
 In this case, recharge the battery slowly at 6 to 10 amps for up to 8 to 10 hours.

-A good rule of the thumb slow charging rate – charge at a rate equal to one-half the number of plates per each cell.
+A good rule of the thumb slow charging rate – charge at a rate equal to one-half the number of plates per cell.

 Example: